kartheek91/kartheek91.github.io/_posts/2021-02-25-introduction-to-runtime-fields-in-elasticsearch.md

 }
 ```

-Now let's write a small query to search documents having age greater than 29.
+Now let's write a small query to search documents having an age greater than 29.
 ```
 GET employee/_search
 {